Yep. That’s the intro for this review.

 Thusly, so on, and forward, I’d like to introduce, for the first time ever, a guest reviewer for iSlaytheDragon!

 @DM_Cadrach is a guy I’ve gamed with for most of my life.
 He introduced me to Heroclix, to Shadowrun, to Munchkin, to Pandemic.
-We play RPGs and board games almost weekly, and now he’s going to help fill in the gaps.
+We play RPGs, arcade such as slots free, and board games almost weekly, and now he’s going to help fill in the gaps.
 I’ve had a few chances to play some games with him that me and @Farmerlenny just haven’t been able to fit in, so not only does this give Farmerlenny a breather, but we can get in some game reviews we might not have ever gotten to otherwise.

 So, without further ado… the iSlaytheDragon Guest Nemesis Review of Last Night On Earth.